Bookie

 Overview

-Bookie is a mobile management app designed for independent bookstore owners and staff.
-Small bookstores often run on a patchwork of generic tools, for example, Square for checkout, Excel for inventory, and Google Calendar for events, leaving owners without a unified view of their store.
-Bookie centralizes inventory, sales analytics, customer insights, and event planning into a single bookstore-specific platform.
-As part of a four-person team, I designed the information architecture and wireframes for the app.
-For this case study, I revisited the high-fidelity design to refine the visual system and explore additional product improvements.
+Bookie is a mobile management app for independent bookstore owners and staff.
+The core problem: small bookstores typically manage operations across disconnected tools, leaving owners without a unified view of their store.
+I joined a four-person team as the UX/UI designer, responsible for the information architecture and wireframe design.
+For this case study, I independently rebuilt the high-fidelity design to refine the visual system and push the product further.

 Information Architecture

-Running an independent bookstore involves many parallel streams of work, from daily operations to long-term planning.
-We identified four core modules to anchor the app: Inventory Management, Sales Dashboard, Customer Insights, and Event Management.
-From there, I developed the full information architecture by defining the navigation structure, mapping the relationships between modules, and breaking each module down into its constituent pages and sub-flows.
+Through team discussion, we defined four core modules to anchor the app: Inventory Management, Sales Dashboard, Customer Insights, and Event Management.
+From there, I developed the full information architecture by defining the navigation structure, mapping relationships between modules, and breaking each module down into its pages and sub-flows.

 Wireframe

-The app is anchored by a Dashboard that gives users a quick read on the store's daily state, automatically aggregating key signals from each of the four modules.
+The app is anchored by a Dashboard that gives users a quick read on the store's daily state, aggregating key signals from each module.

 Two Navigation Paths